ziemekwolski/puzzlize/README.md

 end
 ```

-If you are not using paperclip and your image object does not have access to `image.path(:medium)` and `image.url(:medium)` you can must overwritte these two methods in your model.
+If you are not using paperclip and your image object does not have access to `image.path(:medium)` and `image.url(:medium)` you must overwritte these two methods in your model.

 ```ruby
 class Painting < ActiveRecord::Base